 Music to Make Merry

 Counterpoint, under the direction of Nathaniel G. Lew, joins forces with the VSO Brass Quintet to ring in the holidays at Manchester’s First Congregational Church!
-The program includes traditional favorites, a singalong, a brand-new student composition, and a bit of silliness from PDQ Bach and Tom Lehrer.
+Under the direction of Nathaniel G. Lew, ring in the holidays in style.
+The ensemble presents the Vermont premiere of Nancy Tillman’s beloved children’s book, “On the Night You Were Born,” by Vermont composer Travis Ramsey.
+The program also includes a carol singalong, a brand-new student composition, and traditional favorites arranged by Robert De Cormier.
 Mark your calendars so you don’t miss out on this seasonal treat—a perfect blend of brass, voices, and good cheer.

 Take a ride on the Elf Express

 Saturday and Sunday, December 15 & 16

 The magical, musical Elf Express is just what little ones dream of.
 On the hour-long journey, singing and dancing elves tell the story of Christopher Pop-In-Kins while pint-sized passengers can enjoy hot chocolate and cookies.
 Plus, a visit from Mr. and Mrs. Claus!
 The whole experience takes place aboard vintage Green Mountain Flyers, with five departures from the r.k.
 Miles Depot Station each day.
 Make sure to check the FAQs which have all the important details; where to park, when to arrive, bathroom breaks, etc.

 Experience Christmas 1912